Basseybd/afrovibe/README.md

 react-multi-carousel \
 react-router-dom

+## Todo
-### Todo:
+### Bugs
 General formating for smaller screens and mobile \
-Fix duration of search bar \
+Fix duration of search bar

+### Improvments
-Add dropdown to featured shop
+Add dropdown to featured shop \
+Move carousel buttons outside of the carousel \
+smoothing transtion of all drop downs \
+Move the 'Todo' out of here and into github issues

 ### Feedback is alway welcome please write me at bassey.bd@gmail.com